-- Academic Integrity Violations Academic integrity violations are not a part of the student life discipline policy.
+Academic Integrity Violations Academic integrity violations are not a part of the student life discipline policy.
 (See the Academic Life section of this handbook).

-- Deception
+Deception

-- (1-2 steps)

 Purposeful deception, falsification, distortion, or misrepresentation of information to inquiries by a university official or committee/council should be avoided and is subject to discipline.